JZambranoslty/aws-marketplace-1/README.md

 ## Installation Requirements

-The MOSTLY AI Data Intelligence Platform requires the following infrastructure in place to be installed and operate correctly:
+To install and run the MOSTLY AI Data Intelligence Platform, the following infrastructure components are required.
+This repository outlines these prerequisites and provides a step-by-step installation example.

 1. **Kubernetes Cluster** - the platform is distributed in a form of a helm-chart and only supports Kubernetes as a deployment target.
 2. **Fully-Qualified Domain Name (FQDN)** - FQDN is required when configuring the Keycloak identity provider realm.
 It is also used in the ingress configuration.